Publisher: Electronic Arts (1996)

 to play the ref?
 That guy can barely raise his arms!
 I love how during halftime Ditka motivates his team with idiotic lines like "It's either them or us, and my money's on us!" and "Interceptions are killing us!
 Don't throw any more!"
 Quarterback Attack is so bad that it's worth playing just so you can see how bad a video game can be. © Copyright 2008 The Video Game Critic.

-Radiant Silvergun (Import)
+Radiant Silvergun (Japan)

 Publisher: Treasure (1998)